Perinatal mortality

 The UK figure is about 8 per 1,000 and varies markedly by social class with the highest rates seen in Asian women.
 Globally, an estimated 2.6 million neonates died in 2013 before the first month of age down from 4.5 million in 1990.

 Causes

 Preterm birth is the most common cause of perinatal mortality, causing almost 30 percent of neonatal deaths.
 Infant respiratory distress syndrome, in turn, is the leading cause of death in preterm infants, affecting about 1% of newborn infants.
 Birth defects cause about 21 percent of neonatal death.

+Some major causes of perinatal mortality rate is: